chgloor/pedsim/libpedsim/documentation/99-faq.md

 > case of a construction site)?

 Yes.
 You can use invisible obstacles for this.

-> Is the model able to consider dispersal of pollutants?

-No. However, libpedsim is extensible, you can implement this by yourself.
-Just define a model for the pollutants and add the reaction of the agents to you pedsim application.

 > If an agent moves in front of a convex building and the next
 > waypoint is behind this building, the agent gets caught.